-Research projects of the centre of excellence
+Research projects of the CIPKeBiP Centre of Excellence

 Infrastructural Program: Analysis and protein production and biologically active molecules of medical importance